 Ready Jet Go!: Mitchell.
 He's a smart and rational kid, but putting him in a silly situation makes for comedy gold.
 Especially when Jet messes around with him, only giving Mitchell more proof that he's an alien.
 Mitchell can also be awkward and quirky in a way that's actually amusing.

 Benson from Regular Show.
 He HAS a sense of humor, and he's lightened up over the course of the show, but he can be very uptight, angry, and many of the things listed in the above example.
 Even when everything going on around him is hilarious, he'll still be red-faced and screaming.
 "GET BACK TO WORK OR YOU'RE FIRED!!!"

-Samurai Jack himself.
+Samurai Jack himself; many of the series' funny moments come from how he usually keeps his serious demeanor despite all the odd situations he's thrown into.
 Whether polymorphed into a chicken or sporting an eye-popping rave outfit (complete with a pacifier), he still manages to maintain the same determined expression.